Improved Bounds for the Greedy Strategy in Optimization Problems with Curvature: Improved Bounds

 which implies that for any $j\in A\in\mathcal{I}$,

-Hence, by~$(\ref{totalcurvaturedef})$ and $(\ref{curvature_b})$, we have $b(f)\leq c(g)$. \end{proof} So far, we have obtained bounds that apply to problems where the objective function is defined only in the matroid and satisfies certain conditions.
-But the bounds still depend on sets not in the matroid.
-In contrast, by the definition, $b(f)$ does not depend on sets outside the matroid.
+Hence, combining the above with $(\ref{totalcurvaturedef})$ and $(\ref{curvature_b})$ gives $b(f)\leq c(g)$. \end{proof} \begin{Remark} As mentioned earlier, the improved bounds involving $d$ in Theorem~\ref{Improvedbound} still depend on sets not in the matroid.
+In contrast, by definition, the partial curvature $b(f)$ depends on sets in the matroid.
 So if there exists an extension of $f$ to $g$ such that $c(g)=b(f)$, then we can derive bounds that are not influenced by sets outside the matroid.
 However, it turns out that there does not always exist a $g$ such that $c(g)=b(f)$; we will give an example in Section~4.2 to show this.
-In the following theorem, we provide necessary and sufficient conditions for the existence of $g$ such that $c(g)=b(f)$. \begin{Theorem} Let $(X,\mathcal{I})$ be a matroid and $f: \mathcal{I}\rightarrow \mathbb{R}$ a polymatroid function.
-Let $g:2^X\rightarrow\mathbb{R}$ be a set function of the form~(\ref{monotoneform}) satisfying (\ref{sufneccondition}) in Theorem~\ref{Extensionthm}.
+In the following theorem, we provide necessary and sufficient conditions for $c(g)=b(f)$. \end{Remark} \begin{Theorem} Let $(X,\mathcal{I})$ be a matroid and $f: \mathcal{I}\rightarrow \mathbb{R}$ a polymatroid function.
+Let $g:2^X\rightarrow\mathbb{R}$ be a polymatroid function that agrees with $f$ on $\mathcal{I}$.
 Then $c(g)=b(f)$ if and only if

 for any $a\in X$, and equality holds for some $a\in X$. \end{Theorem} \begin{proof} $\rightarrow$

 In this direction, we assume that $c(g)=b(f)$ and then to prove that $g(X)-g(X\setminus \{a\})\geq (1-b(f))g(\{a\})$ for any $a\in X$ and that equality holds for some $a\in X$.
 By the definition of the total curvature $c$ of $g$ and $c(g)=b(f)$, we have for any $a\in X$,